-Healthy gums are the foundation for a healthy smile.
+Healthy teeth and gums are the foundation for a healthy smile.
 Just as your teeth need routine care to prevent decay, your gums need regular care to prevent gum disease.
-Drs.
-Roy and Adam Eskow are periodontists, specializing in the prevention, treatment and management of gum disease and other periodontal concerns.
+Dr. Yousefi and our dental care team offer specialized dental care in the prevention, treatment, and management of gum disease and other periodontal concerns.

 Types of Gum Disease

-- Gingivitis – Gingivitis is a common and mild form of gum disease that causes irritation, redness and swelling of your gums.
+Gingivitis – Gingivitis is a common and mild form of gum disease that causes irritation, redness, and swelling of your gums.

 Signs & Symptoms of Gum Disease